 Some of the women have adopted the use of brands as symbols of a certain style.
-Often, when I asked women what stores they liked, a typical first response was, "Stores with brands I like."
+When I asked women what stores they liked, a typical first response was, "Stores with brands I like."
 For these women, brands are closely tied to personal style.
-During the interview, Khadija broke her style down to its constituent branded elements: "I like Guess for the purse.
+During her interview, Khadija broke her style down to its constituent branded elements: "I like Guess for the purse.
 And the shoes, I like Nike.
 And the coats, I really like Baby Phat."
-Likewise, when I asked Lela what she likes about the American stores she frequents, she explained, "It's that they're unique....The designs.
+Khadija uses brands as a convenient way to define what kinds of clothes and accessories she likes.
+Likewise, when I asked Lela what she likes about the American stores she frequents, she explained, "The designs.
 And the brands, it's different....I see myself wearing those kinds of clothes over any other kind of clothes in the world."
-Lela and Khadija understand dress as a way to reflect thier individuality, and see brands as a convenient shortcut to personal style.
+Lela understands dress as a way to reflect her individuality, and she sees brands as a convenient shortcut to personal style.

 The women who do not use brands this way are not unaware of the role brands play in American consumerism.
 Rather, they consciously reject the conspicuous consumption they see embedded in brand-name culture.
-Sabra told me, "I don't follow brand names...A lot of the stuff, you're paying for the brand, and they're not even cute, and they're not even comfortable....Why would I buy something very expensive just for the name?"
-Amina criticized the use of brand names as a tool for projecting false wealth or status:

-[L]et's say you have a Gucci watch, you have Versaci shoes, you have a Coach bag.
-[Other people] say, "Oh, she's wealthy.
-She's rich."
-It gives you a title that you are not....So for me, I don't like to be [seen] as something that I'm not.
-Brand names play a limited role in both women's fashion choices, but not because they are ignorant of brands' role in American consumerism.
-Rather, Sabra and Amina reject brands precisely because they understand them as symbols of style and status.
+Sabra told me, "I don't follow brand names...A lot of the stuff, you're paying for the brand, and they're not even cute, and they're not even comfortable....Why would I buy something very expensive just for the name?
+Am I going to wear the name, or the clothes?"
+In a similar vein, Amina criticized the use of brand names as a tool for projecting false wealth or status: "[L]et's say you have a Gucci watch, you have Versaci shoes, you have a Coach bag.
+[People] say, 'Oh, she's wealthy.
+She's rich.'
+It gives you a title that you are not....So for me, I don't like to be [seen] as something that I'm not."
+Brand names play a limited role in both women's fashion choices, but not because they are unaware of the symbolic status American consumerism assigns to brands.
+Rather, Sabra and Amina reject brands precisely because they understand them as symbols of styles and status.

-Whether they accept or critique American use of brand names, knowledge of American consumerism, for many women, has functions that transcend practical considerations of shopping and style.
-Sabra experiences fluency in American fashion as a point of pride.
+Whether they accept or critique American use of brand names, women demonstrate a knowledge of American consumerism whose meaning, for many, goes beyond the practical implications of shopping and style.
+Most women are able to use their knowledge of American consumerism agentially, to affect the outcomes of their shopping experiences and make claims for inclusion or social power.
+For example, Sabra experiences fluency in American fashion as a point of pride.
 Though these fashions have a limited influence on her personal style decisions, Sabra believes others value her knowledge about them.
-She draws on this knowledge as a sales associate at Macy's::
+As a sales associate at Macy's, she draws on this knowledge to advise customers: